 Due to the high upfront cost of electric vehicles, many public transit agencies can afford only mixed fleets of internal-combustion and electric vehicles.
 Optimizing the operation of such mixed fleets is challenging because it requires accurate …

 Food insecurity is the lack of consistent and reliable access to nutritious food.
 In the Houston (Texas) area, over 14% of Harris County households experienced food insecurity before the emergence of COVID-19.
 It is unclear how the nutritional needs of Houston’s vulnerable populations will be served when the next devastating weather event strikes the region, given that the city is already experiencing multiple disasters, including COVID-19, economic disruptions, and systemic food insecurity.
 The Houston Food Bank (HFB) collaborates with over 1,500 partners to address the needs of families experiencing food insecurity.
-The COVID-19 pandemic has stretched funding and personnel significantly while driving substantial increases in demand.
-HFB has adapted to past natural disasters, such as hurricanes and floods, in an ad hoc manner and seeks to build disaster resilience by incorporating strategies beyond current practices.
-The urgent needs are to identify food-insecure communities, understand their nutritional needs during disasters, and provide nutritious and culturally appropriate food in a manner that preserves privacy and dignity.
-Left unaddressed, these issues may create failures in HFB’s ability to distribute food effectively, equitably, and efficiently.
+Through a community-driven approach, this project brings together **civic collaborators with university researchers** to align HFB’s food distribution strategy to match food insecurity during multiple disaster profiles.
+Our project will **develop indicators of individual and community equity** for food distribution during pandemics and extreme weather events; **design a network organizational resilience index** for food bank networks and interventions to improve network resilience; **develop and validate a predictive tool for infrastructure vulnerability**, and **develop and validate an artificial-intelligence based decision-making tool** for determining the locations of food distribution hubs and their food allocation.

 Public transit agencies are focused on making their fixed-line bus systems more energy efficient by introducing electric (EV) and hybrid (HV) vehicles to their fleets.
 However, because of the high upfront cost of these vehicles, most agencies are …